xjtu-enre/DiTU-ICSE2026/README.md

 # Public Data for DiTU

-This repository contains tools, data, and scripts for our work **DiTU: Exploring Practical Language Feature Usages for JavaScript and TypeScript**.
+This repository contains tools, data, and scripts for our work **Evolving Trends, Patterns, and Hidden Pitfalls: Unveiling JavaScript Feature Usage in the Wild**.
 Reviewers can either validate experimental results or utilize the infrastructure to explore their own interested language features.

 ## Repository Structure